Call now in confidence immediate help & advice 24/7

 28-day treatment programmes are considered the standard length of time needed for first-time patients to detox thoroughly and begin their recovery process.

-This treatment plan offers a wide scope of services that are tailored to the individual needs of each patient.
+This drug and alcohol rehab treatment plan offers a wide scope of services that are tailored to the individual needs of each patient.

 While the process is personalised, its basic structure will remain similar across the board.